Tech firms let Russia probe software widely used by U.S. government

 The practice potentially jeopardizes the security of computer networks in at least a dozen federal agencies, U.S. lawmakers and security experts said.
 It involves more companies and a broader swath of the government than previously reported.

 In order to sell in the Russian market, the tech companies let a Russian defense agency scour the inner workings, or source code, of some of their products.
 Russian authorities say the reviews are necessary to detect flaws that could be exploited by hackers.
-(Graphic: tmsnrt.rs/2sZudWT)

 But those same products protect some of the most sensitive areas of the U.S government, including the Pentagon, NASA, the State Department, the FBI and the intelligence community, against hacking by sophisticated cyber adversaries like Russia.